sagemathinc/cocalc/notes/aug2013-push.md

+- [ ] change latex editing to be side-by-side.

+- [ ] jpg's are way smaller than png -- investigate (but no downscaling, so ?)

+- [ ] terminal -- make "refresh" button reconnect... to see how robust (?)

+---

 - MAJOR ISSUE: if a bunch of restart project attempts happen, then the hub doing the restarting renders that entire project un-restartable, since it is too impatient (e.g., 10 second timeout).
 FIX THIS and restart all the hubs.